emreg00/repurpose/README.md

     2 means for each positive instance there are 2 negative instances)
     n_subset: if not -1, it uses a random subset of size n_subset of the positive instances (to reduce the computational time for large data sets)
     disjoint: whether the cross-validation folds contain overlapping drugs (True) or not (False)
+    split_both: whether the cross-validation folds should group both of the pairs within the same group
+    n_seed: number to feed to the random generator to for reproducibility (of the cross-validation folds)

 Output:
     This function returns (pairs, classes, cv) after balancing the data and